C. Northcote Parkinson: Malayan history syllabus

-Radio Malaya Programs
+Radio Malaya programs

-In March 1951 Parkinson wrote a historical feature, "The China Fleet," for Radio Malaya, offering a what was said to be a true account, in dramatic form, of an incident in the annals of the East India Company that had such an influence on Malaya and other parts of Southeast Asia in the early part of the nineteenth century.
+In March 1951 Parkinson wrote a historical feature, "The China Fleet," for Radio Malaya, offering a what was said to be a true account in dramatic form of an incident in the annals of the East India Company that had such an influence on Malaya and other parts of Southeast Asia in the early nineteenth century.

 On 28 January 1952, at 9.40 p.m. he talked about the founding of Singapore.

 Special Constabulary

 In the middle of April 1951, Parkinson was sworn in as special constable by ASP Watson of the Singapore Special Constabulary at the Oei Tion Ham Hall, together with other members of the staff, and students who were then placed under Parkinson's supervision.
-The special constabulary, The University Corp, being informed of their duties and powers of arrest were then issued batons and charged with the defence of the University in the event of trouble.
-Lecturer in Economics, P. Sherwood was appointed Parkinson's assistant.
-These measures were taken to ensure that rioters were dispersed and ejected if they trespassed onto University grounds.
-Parkinson signed a notice that noted that some of the rioters who took part in the December disorders came from an area near the University buildings in Bukit Timah.
+The special constabulary, The University Corp, being informed of their duties and powers of arrest were then issued batons and charged with the defence of the university in the event of trouble.
+Lecturer in Economics, P. Sherwood, was appointed Parkinson's assistant.
+These measures were taken to ensure that rioters were dispersed and ejected if they trespassed onto university grounds.
+Parkinson signed a notice that noted that some of the rioters who took part in the December disorders came from an area near the university buildings in Bukit Timah.

 These precautions were taken in advance of the Maria Hertogh appeal on Monday 16 April.
 The case was postponed a number of times, after which it was finally heard at the end of July.

 Anglo-American Conference of Historians

-Parkinson departed Singapore on Monday 18 June 1951 for London, where he represented the University of Malaya at the Fifth Anglo-American Conference of Historians, there, from 9 to 14 July.
+Parkinson departed Singapore on Monday 18 June 1951 for London, where he represented the University of Malaya at the Fifth Anglo-American Conference of Historians there from 9 to 14 July.
 He was to return in October at the start of the new academic year.